Chart Color Schemes

 Residential development activity is lower than average in Lavington according to AreaSearch's national comparison of local real estate markets

-Population forecasts indicate that Lavington will gain approximately 2,187 residents by 2041.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.
+Population forecasts indicate Lavington will gain 2,174 residents through to 2041.
+Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development